Ice: On lakes

+Shelf ice is formed when floating pieces of ice are driven by the wind piling up on the windward shore.
+This kind of ice may contain large air pockets under a thin surface layer, which makes it particularly hazardous to walk across it.
+Another dangerous form of rotten ice to traverse on foot is candle ice, which develops in columns perpendicular to the surface of a lake.
+Because it lacks a firm horizontal structure, a person who has fallen through has nothing to hold onto to pull themselves out.

+As precipitation

-Snow
+Snow and freezing rain

 Snow crystals form when tiny supercooled cloud droplets (about 10 μm in diameter) freeze.
 These droplets are able to remain liquid at temperatures lower than -18 C, because to freeze, a few molecules in the droplet need to get together by chance to form an arrangement similar to that in an ice lattice; then the droplet freezes around this "nucleus".
 Experiments show that this "homogeneous" nucleation of cloud droplets only occurs at temperatures lower than -35 C. In warmer clouds an aerosol particle or "ice nucleus" must be present in (or in contact with) the droplet to act as a nucleus.
 Our understanding of what particles make efficient ice nuclei is poor – what we do know is they are very rare compared to that cloud condensation nuclei on which liquid droplets form.
 Clays, desert dust and biological particles may be effective, although to what extent is unclear.
 Artificial nuclei are used in cloud seeding.
 The droplet then grows by condensation of water vapor onto the ice surfaces.